Kostas Manolas: 2017–18 season

-Despite a possible move to FC Zenit, following teammate Leandro Paredes, during the summer of 2017 Manolas remained at Roma for the 2017–18 season.
-On 27 September 2017, he opened the scoring in a 2–1 away win against Qarabağ FK in the UEFA Champions League Group stage.
+Despite a possible move to Zenit, potentially following teammate Leandro Paredes during the summer of 2017, Manolas remained at Roma for the 2017–18 season.
+On 27 September 2017, he opened the scoring in a 2–1 away win against Qarabağ in the UEFA Champions League Group stage.

 On 2 December 2017, the Greek international renewed his contract with the Giallorossi, until 2022, with a release clause set at €35 million.
 On 15 October 2017, the Greek defender was substituted during the Serie A match against Napoli that took place at the Stadio Olimpico in Rome.
 The Greek defender was out for almost a month due to a Grade I strain of his left adductor longus (thigh) muscle.
-On 31 October 2017, he returned to the squad in a convincing 3–0 Champions League home game against English champions Chelsea F.C.
-On 5 November 2017, he scored his first goal in 2017-18 season from an Edin Džeko assist in a 4–2 away win against Fiorentina.
+On 31 October 2017, he returned to the squad in a convincing 3–0 Champions League home game against English champions Chelsea On 5 November 2017, he scored his first goal in 2017-18 season from an Edin Džeko assist in a 4–2 away win against Fiorentina.

-On 9 March 2018, he scored the first goal in a 3–0 win with a header against Torino F.C. after an assist by Alessandro Florenzi with a cross following a corner.
+On 9 March 2018, he scored the first goal in a 3–0 win with a header against Torino after an assist by Alessandro Florenzi with a cross following a corner.
 After his goal, Manolas dropped to his knees and pointed to the sky in tribute to Davide Astori, the Fiorentina captain who died on 4 March.
-On 4 April 2018, in a frustrating 4–1 away loss for 2017–18 Champions League quarter finals 1st leg to FC Barcelona, Manolas scored Roma's second own-goal after a clearance that in turn hit the right post, Samuel Umtiti and the Greek defender.
-However, Manolas more than compensated for the 1st leg performance as he brilliantly headed the final goal in the Giallorossi's 3–0 dominant victory over the Blaugrana in the return leg, sending Roma to the Champions League semi-finals for the first time since 1984.
+On 4 April 2018, in a frustrating 4–1 away loss for 2017–18 Champions League quarter finals first leg to Barcelona, Manolas scored Roma's second own-goal after a clearance that in turn hit the right post, Samuel Umtiti and the Greek defender.
+However, Manolas more than compensated for the first leg performance as he brilliantly headed the final goal in the Giallorossi's 3–0 dominant victory over the Blaugrana in the return leg, sending Roma to the Champions League semi-finals for the first time since 1984.
 On 21 April 2018, Manolas captained his first match with the club against SPAL during a 3–0 away win in Serie A, after receiving the armband from his teammate Radja Nainggolan.

 Manolas was one of Roma's most consistent players over the course of the campaign, proving to be a reliable figure in the Italians' defence.